k-takata/minpac/README.md

 " To uninstall unused plugins: call minpac#clean()

-" To see plugins s tatus:
+" To see plugins status:
 call minpac#status()
 ```